Encounters with Human Rights Defenders

 Carolina Delgado Chaves

 Carolina Delgado Chaves is Colombian multidisciplinary artist and works as interior designer, art director and producer of artistic ecological projects.
 Carolina created the brand Planta Baja, Design and Vegetal Intervention, and is dedicated to protecting the environment through art made from recycled objects.
-She studied at the Glasgow Art School in Scotland, the Bogota campus of LaSalle College and the Universidad Pontificia Javeriana in Bogota.
+She studied at the Glasgow School of Art in Scotland, the Bogota campus of LaSalle College and the Universidad Pontificia Javeriana in Bogota.

 Portrait: Tote Ruiz, 2012.